Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 The `konnect-application-auth` plugin manages access control and API key authentication for app registration and replaces the need for the `acl` and `key-auth` plugins.
 It is used in every non-`default` runtime group.

-In the `default` runtime group, applications are linked to {{site.base_gateway}} consumers and use the `acl` plugin to control access between an application’s consumers and a service version.
+In the `default` runtime group, applications are linked to {{site.base_gateway}} consumers and use the `acl` plugin to control access between an application’s consumers and an API product version.
 In all other runtime groups, applications are not linked to {{site.base_gateway}} consumers.

 ### Known limitations

 The internal `konnect-application-auth` plugin only supports {{site.base_gateway}} 3.0+.
-If you need to use a version of {{site.base_gateway}} before 3.0, you must create your service version in the `default` runtime group, which still supports consumer mapping with the `acl` plugin.
+If you need to use a version of {{site.base_gateway}} before 3.0, you must create your API product version in the `default` runtime group, which still supports consumer mapping with the `acl` plugin.

 The `konnect-application-auth` plugin does not connect applications to {{site.base_gateway}} consumers.
 Therefore, any applications created through the app registration process in any non-default runtime group currently don't support rate limiting plugins.
 This will be addressed in a future release.